taichi-dev/soft2d-for-unity/README.md

 - Graphics API: Vulkan or Metal
 - Unity version: 2021.3.22f1 or higher
 - Render Pipeline: built-in or URP
+- Scripting Backend: IL2CPP

 ### Installation

-[Download Soft2D for Unity](https://github.com/taichi-dev/soft2d-for-unity/releases/download/v0.1.0/Soft2D.v0.1.0.7z) and unzip it anywhere in your Unity Assets folder (just not inside the Editor, Plugins or Resources directories).
+- [Download Soft2D for Unity](https://github.com/taichi-dev/soft2d-for-unity/releases/download/v0.1.0/Soft2D.v0.1.0.7z) and unzip it anywhere in your Unity Assets folder (just not inside the Editor, Plugins or Resources directories);
+- Click **Run and Restart** button, meanwhile the program will perform the following procedures:
+  - Change graphics API to Vulkan or Metal;
+  - Change scripting backend to IL2CPP;
+  - If the current pipeline is not Universal Render Pipeline, delete files related to it (URP);
+  - Restart this project.

+- Extra: Since 02_2DGame has

 ## Repository Structure